mattray/mattray.github.io/_posts/2020-04-16-qemu-chef-cinc-arm-builds.md

 # Chrooting to Raspbian

-The Raspberry Pi Zero and 1 are `armv6l` and use the ARM1176 CPU.
-We will export that as the `QEMU_CPU` environment variable for our chroot (other ARM processor types could be emulated as well, `qemu-arm -cpu ?` for more choices).
+Now that the QEMU mount point is configured, we can chroot into it

 ```
-# export QEMU_CPU=arm1176
 # chroot /mnt/pi_image /bin/bash
 ```

-We are now running in the emulated environment
+and we are now running in the emulated environment
 ```
-# uname -m
-armv6l
 # file /bin/ls
 /bin/ls: ELF 32-bit LSB executable, ARM, EABI5 version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux-armhf.so.3, for GNU/Linux 3.2.0, BuildID[sha1]=67a394390830ea3ab4e83b5811c66fea9784ee69, stripped
 ```

 # Building Chef & Cinc Clients

-The operating system needs the latest patches:
+The operating system needs the latest patches and dependencies to get ready for building:
 ```
 # apt update
 # apt upgrade